 - X-ray.
-Slight cracks in your bones that are visible on X-rays, referred to as Looser transformation zones, are a characteristic feature of people with osteomalacia.
+Slight cracks in your bones that are visible on X-rays — called Looser transformation zones — are a characteristic feature of people with osteomalacia.

 - Bone biopsy.
 During a bone biopsy, your doctor inserts a slender needle through your skin and into your bone to withdraw a small sample for viewing under a microscope.
+This procedure is done after using a local anesthetic and takes only about a half-hour.
 Although a bone biopsy is very accurate in detecting osteomalacia, it's not often needed to make the diagnosis.

 - Bhan A, et al. Osteomalacia as a result of vitamin D deficiency.
-Endocrinology Metabolism Clinics of North America.
-2010;39:321.
+Rheumatology Disease Clinics of North America.
+2012;38:81.

 - Menkes CJ.
 Epidemiology and etiology of osteomalacia. http://www.uptodate.com/home.
 Accessed Nov.
 25, 2013.

 - Evaluation, treatment, and prevention of vitamin D deficiency: An Endocrine Society clinical practice guideline.
 Chevy Chase, Md.: The Endocrine Society. http://www.endocrine.org/education-and-practice-management/clinical-practice-guidelines.
 Accessed Nov.
 25, 2013.

 - Position statement on vitamin D. American Academy of Dermatology. http://www.aad.org/stories-and-news/news-releases/academy-issues-updated-position-statement-on-vitamin-d.
 Accessed Nov.
 25, 2013.